rs23252/ikea-go-intro/labs/arrays-and-slices/README.md

 Slices are very important in Go programs

-Note: A slice is not an array.
-Go also supports arrays, but you'll see later than they aren't very common, or very easy to use, so we won't discuss them at the moment.

 ## How large is a slice?

 If I declare a slice, `[]string`, how many items can it hold?